 The limited number of authoritative regimes, predominance of task-specific government, and rarity of general-purpose government can therefore be viewed as efficient adaptation.
 But it appears to be adaptation within particular, historically given, contexts.

-The development of national states and the consequent weakness of community at the international level has narrowed, but has not eliminated, the possibility of general-purpose government at the international level.
+The development of national states and the consequent weakness of community at the international level have narrowed, but have not eliminated, the possibility of general-purpose government at the international level.